Personal safety

 Transport safety

 Travellers may feel safe because they are not planning to drive whilst overseas.
-However, they can be injured as passengers, pedestrians or cyclists.
-WHO estimates that there are 1.3 million road traffic deaths each year and RTAs are the leading cause of death for children and young adults aged from five to 29 years old [5].
+However, they can be injured as passengers, pedestrians, or cyclists.
+WHO estimates that there are 1.19 million road traffic deaths each year and RTAs are the leading cause of death for children and young adults aged from five to 29 years old [5].

-For drivers and passengers, factors identified as increasing risk of traffic injuries include: excessive speed, not wearing seat belts or using child restraints, drinking and driving, two and three wheel motorised vehicles (motor bikes and Tuk Tuks) and not wearing helmets.
+For drivers and passengers, factors identified as increasing risk of traffic injuries include: excessive speed, not wearing seat belts or not using child restraints, drinking and driving, two- and three-wheel motorised vehicles (motor bikes and Tuk Tuks) and not wearing helmets.
 Old, poorly designed and/or badly maintained roads and vehicles also contribute to RTAs [6].
-Availability of emergency care, such as ambulance services and accident and emergency departments varies worldwide and can be very poor or even non-existent in low-income countries.
+Availability of emergency care, such as ambulance services and accident and emergency departments vary worldwide and can be very poor or even non-existent in low-income countries.
 Lack of emergency care can adversely affect the outcome of accidents or injuries [7].
 Death rates after RTAs are higher in resource poor countries, with highest rates in Africa and lowest in Europe [5, 8].

 Even in resource rich countries like New Zealand, foreign drivers have been identified as a major problem in rental car crashes [9].
 Many hire car drivers were not used to driving on the left side of the road.
 Lack of familiarity with driving on the right-hand side of the road can be dangerous for UK drivers abroad.
 In the US, tourists were found to be at greater risk of injury from an RTA than local people [10].